-Clarinetist Nur Ben Shalom has performed across Europe both as a soloist as well as a chamber musician.
+The Israeli Clarinetist Nur Ben Shalom has performed across Europe both as a soloist and as a chamber musician.
 He has performed in a wide range of venues, such as the Konzerthaus Berlin, the Berliner Philharmonie and the Musikverein Wien.

-Outside of his performances, Ben Shalom has diligently researched many forgotten, unknown Jewish composers from the World War II era, aiming to revive and highlight them in the modern cultural discourse.
+Outside of his performances, Ben Shalom has diligently researched many forgotten, unknown Jewish composers from the World War II era, aiming to revive and highlight them in the modern cultural discourse and concerts.

 After studying with his mentors in Israel, Eva Wasserman and Prof. Izhak Katap, Ben Shalom continued his musical education at the Hochschule Für Musik Hanns Eisler Berlin with Prof. Diethelm Kühn.

-Ben Shalom plays on several Schwenk und Seggelke special clarinets.
+Ben Shalom plays on several Schwenk und Seggelke clarinets.